-Content, Context, and Capacity (CCC) is a collaborative large-scale manuscripts digitization project undertaken by the Triangle Research Libraries Network (TRLN) university libraries at Duke University, North Carolina Central University, North Carolina State University, and the University of North Carolina at Chapel Hill.
-The project began in summer 2011 and with continued funding, renewable annually, will conclude in 2014.
+Content, Context, and Capacity (CCC) was a collaborative large-scale manuscripts digitization project undertaken by the Triangle Research Libraries Network (TRLN) university libraries at Duke University, North Carolina Central University, North Carolina State University, and the University of North Carolina at Chapel Hill.
+The project began in the summer of 2011 and concluded in 2014.

-Together, the four university libraries will digitize a total of thirty-eight manuscript collections and archival record groups (creating approximately 400,000 digital objects).
-The digitized content will be freely accessible on the open web through both Search TRLN and the four university libraries’ websites.
+Together, the four university libraries digitized a total of thirty-eight manuscript collections and archival record groups (creating approximately 360,000 digital objects).
+The digitized content is freely accessible on the open web through both Search TRLN and the four university libraries’ websites.

 To promote and support educational and scholarly research uses of modern manuscripts and archival resources

 To provide a proof of concept for a collaborative approach to large-scale digitization

 To test interinstitutional workflows for use by the four libraries and other potential partners in future digitization projects

 The TRLN university libraries were awarded a $150,000 grant in June 2011.
 The grant was made possible by funding from the federal Institute of Museum and Library Services (IMLS) under the provisions of the Library Services and Technology Act (LSTA), as administered by the State Library of North Carolina, a division on the Department of Cultural Resources.
 Grant funding was renewed for two additional project years.

 Jacqueline Dean, Principal Investigator (July 2013-end of project)

 Lauren Menges, Project Librarian (January 2013-end of project)